dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

-existing systems of thought economically benefit the masses, then the people are content with systems leaning towards immaterial metaphysics -- yet between generations, each region's economic imperitives ordained specific benefits to systems of thought, which above all else needed to be adaptable.
-This perhaps explains the rift between Plato and Aristotle's thought on metaphysics: Aristotle's generation had found the truth impractical, given the West's economic dependence on trade in the east.
+existing systems of thought economically benefit the masses, then the people are content with systems leaning towards immaterial metaphysics -- yet between generations, each region's economic imperitives ordained specific benefits via systems of thought, which above all else needed to be adaptable.
+This perhaps explains the rift between Plato and Aristotle's thought on metaphysics: Aristotle's generation had found the truth impractical, given the West's economic dependence on trade with the east.
+Before the era of industrialism, globalism and modernism, wealth flowed from population centers with prosperity.
+These flows were tightly coupled to agriculture and the lower strata of industry.

 The contention between the Marxist and Hegelian conceptions of both metaphysics and dialectical argumentation can also be explained as